What is An Electronic Signature? Complete Guide 2023

 E-Signatures vs Digital Signatures

 Take note that while digital and electronic signatures are similar — there’s a difference.
 An electronic signature is a wider-encompassing term referring to any electronic process that indicates approval of a record or agreement, where the signer has demonstrated intent to sign on electronic documents.
-A digital signature, as an alternative, is a type of electronic signature that’s more secure.
+Digital signing, as an alternative, is a type of electronic signature that’s more secure.
 This highly safeguarded signature makes use of a digital certificate and is cryptographically bound to an electronic form using public key infrastructure (PKI) to minimize the tampering, altering, or forgery of important documents.

 Who Uses Digital Signatures?